bensquire/Digital-Ocean-Dynamic-DNS-Updater/README.md

 Usage:
 ------
-Simply enter your D.O.
-Client-ID and API-Key at the top of the script you want.
+Simply enter your D.O. client credentials at the top of the script.
 Set the domain you want to update and the 'Record' for that domain and schedule the script to run however often you want (using for example the Windows Scheduler or a cron job).

 E.g: